Scholarships and Grants

 Rev. George McMahon, S.J.
 Scholarship

 Recipients are among the most talented students admitted to Fordham.
-McMahon Scholars are generally ranked at or near the top of their high school class and demonstrate excellent academic achievement in high school, strong test scores, extracurricular involvement, personal characteristics such as leadership and an orientation to service as well as financial need.
+McMahon Scholars are generally ranked at or near the top of their high school class and demonstrate excellent academic achievement in high school, strong test scores, extracurricular involvement, personal characteristics such as leadership and orientation to service as well as financial need.
 Award amounts will vary depending on the student’s need.

 We also offer a range of additional scholarships that are based on merit and/or need.
 Scholarship awards and amounts vary based on specified criteria.